ghdl/ghdl/doc/using/Foreign.rst

 ..
 HINT::
   The process for personal code is the same, provided the code is compiled to an object file.
-  Analysis must be made of the HDL files, then elaboration with `-Wl,*.o toplevelEntityName` as arguments.
+  Analysis must be made of the HDL files, then elaboration with `-Wl,personal.o toplevelEntityName` as arguments.
   Additional object files are flagged separate `-Wl,*` arguments.
 The elaboration step will compile the executable with the custom resources.
   Further reading (particularly about the backend restrictions) is at :ref:`Elaboration:command` and :ref:`Run:command`.